diepeterpan/Acer-Aspire-5-A515-51G-MacOS/README.md

 - Ensure to edit the **config.plist** and add valid  **PlatformInfo Generic** and **SMBIOS** values

-- Install **Captin.dmg** to have a Caps Lock indicator on the screen
+- Install **Captin.dmg** - to have a Caps Lock indicator on the screen - get latest version from here https://captin.mystrikingly.com/

 - Install **ComboJack** to assist with Headphones / Headset